skip to content

 Blue washing, like all “washing”, is a way for companies to market themselves as environmentally friendly or sustainable, even though their practices may not be close to what they claim.
 Companies use greenwashing tactics such as eco-labels, packaging claims, and marketing campaigns that show off their environmental friendliness but do little to actually reduce their impact on the planet.

-What does SDG stand for?
+What does SDG stand for in corporate social responsibility reports?

 Sustainable development goals (SDGs) are a set of 17 global goals defined by the United Nations in 2015 to promote sustainable growth and reduce pollution, poverty, hunger, etc. The goal is to achieve these targets over 15 years through a variety of means such as investing in renewable energy and reducing deforestation.